 If you’re the type that scours every corner of the earth to scrounge up every last airline mile, and you live in a state that permits residents to choose their own electricity provider, you’ve probably seen the advertisements for electricity plans that award airline miles.
-Texas happens to be a state where retail electric providers can compete, and so I receive quite a few such solicitations each year.
-In this post, I explore whether these plans make sense, or if they’re just a waste of money that should be ignored.
+Texas happens to be a state where retail electric providers can compete.
+In fact, I receive quite a few such solicitations each year.
+In this post, I explore whether these plans make sense, or if they’re just a waste of money to ignore.

-For simplicity’s sake, I’m going to look at two electric providers that offer plans to American’s AAdvantage members that are Texas residents – Gexa Energy and Reliant.
+For simplicity’s sake, I’m going to look at two electric providers that offer plans to Texas resident American AAdvantage members.
+These are Gexa Energy and Reliant.
 Reliant offers an identical plan for United Mileage Plus members.
 Other providers offer plans in other states; click on the “partners” section of your preferred frequent flyer program, usually the “Home & Health” or similar heading, to see what’s available in your area.
 This exercise also assumes average usage of 2,000 kilowatt-hours (kWh) a month.

 As you can see, the result isn’t that much difference.
 The Reliant plan is equally lousy, and the Gexa plan, while a little better, is still a terrible deal.
-What’s more, thanks to the crash in natural gas prices, electricity rates in general in the state have plunged in recent months, and by shopping around with other providers, it’s possible to find rates as low as 4.1 cents/kWh at 1,000 kWh of usage.
+What’s more, thanks to the crash in natural gas prices, electricity rates in general in the state have plunged in recent months.
+By shopping around, it’s possible to find rates as low as 4.1 cents/kWh at 1,000 kWh of usage.
 Plugging that rate in to the formula, you could be looking at paying nearly $2,000 more over the span of two years for just 27,000 AAdvantage miles.

 In short, if you happen across advertisements imploring you to switch electric providers with the lure of frequent flyer miles, throw them in the circular file.
 Stay away from these plans, as they very rarely, if ever, make economic sense at today’s rates.
 If you’re really that much of a mileage junkie, you’re better off buying the miles outright.
 Or follow this advice on other ways to earn miles more quickly, all of which are much, much cheaper than trying to game the electric company.